 The membership year runs 1 May to 30 April and fees are pro-rated for organisations that join part way through a year.

-To find out more about NHSF, or for further information on joining the forum, please contact Caroline Peach by emailing: firstname.lastname@example.org.
+People often find it helpful to have a conversation about NHSF's work and how it can support their organisation's heritage science goals.
+To find out more about NHSF, or for an informal conversation about joining the forum, please contact Caroline Peach by emailing: email@example.com.